timo242/SoFi-Case-Study/README.md

 ![SoFi Logo](images/SoFi_small.jpg/)
-# Sofi is changing the game through Culture, Leadership and Services
+# Sofi's One-Stop-Shop Personal Banking Platform
 ​
 ## History and Evolution of SoFi

 The [original focus][1] of SoFi was student loans and refinancing.
-In a macro sense Sofi has and continues grow into a “One Stop Shop” for all most all personal banking needs.
-They also culture, education and a host of services. including Investment banking, Wealth Management, Blockchain and Cryptocurrencies, Personal Finance, Deposits and Online Banking.
-However, Sofi has gone through it's trials and tribulations, but let's start at the begining.
+In a macro sense Sofi has and continues to grow into a “One-Stop-Shop” for all most all personal banking needs.
+They foster a culture of learning with the ultimate goal of Financial Independence using clear and easy to understand language.
+Their products includes Investment banking, Wealth Management, Blockchain and Cryptocurrencies, Personal Finance, Deposits and Online Banking.
+However, Sofi has gone through it's own trials and tribulations, but let's start at the begining.

 ## How it all began